 Originally conceived in 1985 as a place to discover the wildlife of North America, the 2,200-acre park in the Outaouais region of Quebec has expanded beyond nature attractions in recent years to offer guests a truly unique travel experience – sleeping with the wolves.

-There are several accommodations to choose from but the ones best-suited to couples are the two wolf cabins, which offer wood burning fireplaces and comfy beds that face out onto the wolf enclosure.
-It might not be the most restful night – wolfs do howl, after all – but being that close to these incredible canines makes for memories guests never forget, which also explains why these cabins, which start at $600 a night, are popular for honeymoons, wedding anniversaries and, yes, marriage proposals.
+There are several rooms to choose from but the ones best-suited to couples are the wolf accommodations (cabin, chalet, lodge), which offer wood burning fireplaces and comfy beds that face out onto the wolf habitat.
+It might not be the most restful night – wolfs do howl, after all – but being that close to these incredible canines makes for memories guests never forget.
+The cabins, which start at $549 a night, are popular for honeymoons, wedding anniversaries and, yes, marriage proposals.

-During the winter season, Omegabon offers a special fondue menu (Thursdays) with a choice of cheese fondue with white wine and shallots, forest cheese fondue with oyster mushrooms and fondue “Chinoise” with filet mignon.
-Prices range from $30 to $35 per person.
+During the winter season, Omegabon offers a delicious cheese fondue with white wine and shallots.
+Prices vary according to the choice selected.
 The quaint village of Montebello is also a short drive away, with lots of authentic gastronomy to choose from, including Le Café Entre Amis (wonderful breakfasts) or Napoleon (for their mussels and fries).

 Alive Sky Lodge, Saskatchewan